Economy of Ukraine: Environmental issues

-Chernobyl

 Significant environmental problems result from the Chernobyl nuclear power plant disaster in 1986.
 In accordance with its previously announced plans, Ukraine permanently closed the Chernobyl Atomic Energy Station in December 2000.
 In November 2001, Ukraine withdrew an application it had made to the EBRD for funding to complete two new reactor units to compensate for the energy once produced by Chernobyl.
 Ukrainian concern over reform conditions attached to the loan – particularly tariff increases needed to ensure loan repayment—led the Ukrainian government to withdraw the application on the day the EBRD Board was to have considered final approval.

+The Russo-Ukrainian War significantly impacts the environmental situation.
+Thirty-six thousand tons of waste, including toxic chemicals such as copper and zinc, have entered water bodies, posing dangers to human organs and the nervous system.
+Three million hectares of forests need to be demined, and forest fires caused by shelling occur in 30% of the country's forest area.
+The war has released approximately 67,532,788 tons of hazardous emissions, causing respiratory and cardiovascular issues.

-Major Ukrainian companies
+Ukrainian companies

+In 2022, the sector with the highest number of companies registered in Ukraine is Services with 512,393 companies followed by Wholesale Trade and Manufacturing with 288,072 and 93,637 companies respectively.